-And additional benefits can be obtained for victims with total and permanent disability.
+And additional benefits can be obtained for victims with total and permanent disabilities.

 Medical Expense benefits related to the crime are calculated using statutory guidelines.
 Benefits may be paid for hospitals, doctors, ambulance services, prescriptions, dental work, nursing homes, and medical appliances such as wheelchairs and prosthetics.

-Mental Health Care in the form of outpatient therapy from a licensed provider is available up to a $3,000 maximum.
+Mental Health Care in outpatient therapy from a licensed provider is available for up to a $3,000 maximum.
 Approved in-patient hospital treatment is available for a maximum of 30 days at a rate of $600 per day.
 Approved residential treatment is available for $400 per day.
 Pre-authorization may be required for either benefit.

-Lost Wages may be paid to a victim who is unable to work as a result of physical or mental injuries related to the crime.
-Lost wages may also be awarded when a victim misses time from work to seek medical treatments for crime-related injuries or when the victim and/or claimant takes part in the criminal justice process (other than subpoenaed testimony).
+Lost Wages may be paid to a victim who cannot work due to physical or mental injuries related to the crime.
+Lost wages may also be awarded when a victim misses work to seek medical treatments for crime-related injuries or when the victim and/or claimant takes part in the criminal justice process (other than subpoenaed testimony).
 The award maximum is $500 per week.

-Bereavement Leave is available to immediate family or household members of a deceased victim.
+Bereavement Leave is available to a deceased victim’s immediate family or household members.

-Loss of Support benefits are available to dependents of homicide victims.
-The maximum benefit is $500 per week and is calculated from the victim’s salary.
+Loss of Support benefits is available to dependents of homicide victims.
+The maximum benefit is $500 per week, calculated from the victim’s salary.
 Loss of support is also available to dependents of victims (usually in family violence cases) for 90 days.

-You can apply for compensation by calling 1-800-983-9933, or you can click here to download an application which can be filled out and mailed in at the address provided. https://www.texasattorneygeneral.gov/files/cvs/cvcapplication.pdf
+You can apply for compensation by calling 1-800-983-9933 or downloading an application that can be filled out and mailed at the address provided. https://www.texasattorneygeneral.gov/files/cvs/cvcapplication.pdf